 Olive Oil: Why choose it over other fats?

 Fats are made up of fatty acids and glycerol.
 A fatty acid consists of a chain of carbon atoms, where each carbon atom in the chain is attached to hydrogen atoms.
 The number of hydrogen atoms per carbon atom determines whether the fatty acid is saturated or unsaturated.

 If a fatty acid has all of the hydrogen atoms it can hold (2 per carbon atom in the chain) and all of the carbon atoms in the chain are linked by single bonds, it is described as saturated.

 They are usually solid or semi-solid at room temperature and are strongly associated with raised blood cholesterol which is why nutritionists recommend eating them as little as possible.
 Lard, butter, hard cheeses, whole milk, animal fats and palm and coconut oils – plus products containing them – all contain high levels of saturated fat.

 If a pair of carbon atoms in the fatty acid chain is linked by a double bond instead of a single bond, it is described as a monounsaturated fatty acid.
 Hope you’re still following us!
 Fats rich in monounsaturates tend to be liquid at room temperature.
 Olive Oil is one of the richest sources of monounsaturated fatty acids.

 Monounsaturated fats—omega-6s in the case of olive oil—are important because they help boost heart health.
 This is important for helping prevent health issues such as cardiovascular disease or stroke.

+Just when you thought you were keeping up, we introduce another one!
 Trans fats are created when a hydrogenation process is applied to solidify oil for use in margarines or to improve a product’s shelf life.
 This processing it to act like a saturated fats.

 What Is In 1 Tablespoon Of Extra Virgin Olive Oil?